Project managers spend up to 20 hours weekly on admin tasks. Generative AI in project management can change that.

 The value of any AI tool multiplies when it works harmoniously with your existing tech stack.
 When evaluating integration capabilities, consider:

-• API availability and robustness for connecting with your current systems
+- API availability and robustness for connecting with your current systems

-• Support for standard data formats used in your organization
+- Support for standard data formats used in your organization

-• Ability to sync in real-time with your project management software
+- Ability to sync in real-time with your project management software

-• Customization options for tailoring the integration to your workflows
+- Customization options for tailoring the integration to your workflows

 GenAI tools for project management that offer pre-built integrations with platforms like Microsoft Project, Jira, or Asana can significantly reduce implementation time.

-However, also evaluate the quality of these integrations—some may offer only basic functionality compared to what's possible through custom API development.
+However, also evaluate the quality of these integrations; some may offer only basic functionality compared to what's possible through custom API development.

-AI tools require access to your project data to function effectively, making security assessment critical.
+AI tools require access to your project data to function effectively, making a security assessment critical.
 Key factors to evaluate include:

-• Data encryption standards both in transit and at rest
+- Data encryption standards both in transit and at rest

-• Access control mechanisms and user permission management
+- Access control mechanisms and user permission management

-• Compliance certifications relevant to your industry (ISO 27001, SOC 2, GDPR, etc.)
+- Compliance certifications relevant to your industry (ISO 27001, SOC 2, GDPR, etc.)

-• Data retention policies and your ability to delete information when needed
+- Data retention policies and your ability to delete information when needed

-• Transparency regarding how your data is used for model training
+- Transparency regarding how your data is used for model training

 Remember that different projects may have varying security requirements.
 A defense contract project will need stricter security protocols than marketing initiatives, so categorize your projects by sensitivity level and match tool selection accordingly.